Quincy residents urged to be on the lookout for suspicious behavior following string of break-ins

 QUINCY, MASS.
 (WHDH) - Quincy police are urging residents to remain vigilant following a string of house break-ins.

 Residents were alerted through a mobile app on Nov.
-21 about break-ins that occurred in the area of Puritan Drive and Adams Street in North Quincy the week before.
+21 about break-ins that occurred in the area of Puritan Drive and Adams Street the week before.

 Following the alert, police say the break-ins appeared to stop happening.
 However, two more break-ins were reported on Monday and an additional two on Tuesday in the areas Tyler, Everett and Belmont streets, as well as North Central Avenue.